Joseph Kony: Early life and family

-Kony was born in September 1961 in Odek, Northern Region, Uganda.
+Kony was born in September 1961 in Odek, a village in Omoro District near Gulu.
 He is a member of the Acholi people.
 His father, Luizi Obol, was a farmer and lay catechist of the Catholic Church.
 Kony's mother, Nora Oting, was an Anglican and also a farmer.
 He was either the youngest or second-youngest of six children in the family.
 His older sister, Gabriela Lakot, still lives in Odek.
 He enjoyed a good relationship with his siblings, but was quick to retaliate in a dispute, and when confronted, would often resort to physical violence.
 Kony never finished elementary school, dropping out at age 15.
 He was an altar boy until 1976.
 He married Selly and together they had a son, Ali Ssalongo Kony.

 Rebel leader

-In 1995, Kony rose to prominence in Acholiland after the Holy Spirit Movement of Alice Auma (also known as Lakwena and to whom Kony is believed to be related).
 The overthrow of Acholi President Tito Okello by Yoweri Museveni and his National Resistance Army (NRA) during the Ugandan Bush War (1981–1986) had culminated in the mass looting of livestock, rape, burning of homes, genocide, and murder by Museveni's army.
 The acts committed by the Museveni's NRA, now known as the Uganda People's Defence Force, led to Kony's creation of the LRA.
 The insurgencies gave rise to concentration camps in northern Uganda where over 2 million people were confined.
 The government burned people's properties using helicopter gunships, killing many.
 There were forced displacements in the northern region.
 International campaigns called for all camps to be dismantled and for the people to return to their former villages.

+In 1987, Kony joined the anti-government Ugandan People's Democratic Army.
+The same year, Kony claimed that he was possessed for the first time by a spirit named "Juma Oris", which was the same name as that of the still living UPDA founder.
+The spirit Juma Oris would remain Kony's spiritual guide for numerous years.
+While with the UPDA, he founded the precursor to the Lord's Resistance Army.
+In early 1988, he founded a wing of the United Democratic Christian Army.
+Both groups were later defeated by Kony's LRA and absorbed into their ranks.

+In March 1988, roughly six months after joining the UPDA, Kony rose to prominence as the new leader of the Holy Spirit Movement, previously led by Alice Auma, also known as Alice Lakwena and often described as a cousin to Kony, who had fled to Kenya earlier in the year.
+In August 1988, he kidnapped Auma's father, Severino Lukoya, who had similarly proclaimed himself to be a medium, and held him prisoner for six months to dissuade him from attempting to take over the movement from Kony.

 In 2006, in the Juba peace talks with the LRA rebels, Museveni's government gave permission for local people to return to their villages.
-This marked the beginning of the rehabilitation of homes, roads, and so on.
+This marked the beginning of the rehabilitation of homes, roads, and other infrastructure.